Do Solar Panels Charge On Cloudy Days

 Size your system appropriately

-Your solar panel system will provide an output according to the peak sun hours.
+Your solar panel system will provide output according to the peak sun hours.
 The term “peak sun hours” refers to the solar insolation which a particular location would receive if the sun were shining at its maximum value for a certain number of hours.

 The output of a solar panel is usually stated in watts, and the wattage is determined by multiplying the rated voltage by the rated amperage.
 The formula for wattage is VOLTS times AMPS equals WATTS.
-So for example, a Solar panel rated 18V provide 3 amps will be rated 54 watts (60 watts in most cases)
+So for example, a Solar panel rated 18V providing 3 amps will be rated 54 watts (60 watts in most cases)

 V x A = W

-If an average of 6 hours of peak sun per day is available in an area, then the above solar panel can produce an average 300 watt-hours of power per day; 54w times 6 hrs. = 360 watt-hours.
+If an average of 6 hours of peak sun per day is available in an area, then the above solar panel can produce an average of 300 watt-hours of power per day; 54w times 6 hrs. = 360 watt-hours.

 For you to get the same output in less favorable conditions you may need to add other panels to the system or get a panel rated higher.